 For your child, of course, but start with compassion for yourself.
 You can't be emotionally generous when you're stressed, running on empty, feeling like you aren't good enough.
 Once you feel a bit less tense, you'll think better, and you'll be able to reach out to your child in a more relaxed way to turn around whatever is happening.
 Without yelling.

-So when you notice that you're feeling irritable, no shame, no blame.
+So when you notice that you're feeling irritable and need to practice your parenting patience, no shame, no blame.
 That's just part of being human.
 We all have hard days.
 Think of your irritation as a red blinking light on your car dashboard.
 When you notice it, you:

 a) Redouble your efforts to control your child's behavior, even if it’s giving you a headache and making you yell.